Innlandet-Fylkesarkiv/file-converter/README.md

 - PDF to Image
   	- Some files get an "IO security problem" error
   	- Signed documents get an "A generic error occurred in GDI+." error
+- Image to Image
+  	- Documentation logs the Image to PDF and PDF to Image as two seperate files

 ## CLI
 To run in CLI navigate to the path of the executable in the terminal and run: